Identity & Access Management

 What is OneLogin?

-OneLogin is a cloud-based identity and access management (IAM) solution that helps companies and users manage user access to multiple applications.
+OneLogin helps companies and users manage user access to multiple applications, making it one of the top IAM solutions available.
 The access management software also controls access to resources in addition to this while allowing you to use only a single set of login credentials.
 This simplifies user access while enhancing security by centralizing authentication and authorization.

 Pros and Cons of OneLogin